open-zaak/samenwerken/interview-questions.md

 * what would you recommend other components reuse, what not?
 * biggest challenge you see for the community
 * any other business
+-
+* how do you see the future of OpenZaak?
+Is it mostly development and new features?
+Or is it scaling implementations and new users?